Invite friends and family to read the obituary and add memories.

 Irene loved her role as a farm wife, a mother, grandmother and great grandmother and enjoyed seeing the accomplishments of her husband, children and grandchildren.

-Survivors include her children, James (Joyce) Duitsman, Kathy (Russ) Relph, and Brad (Diane) Duitsman; her brother Larry (Myrna) Tewes; her grandchildren Eric (Stacie) Duitsman, Heather (Tony) Katzenmeier, Brett (Whitney) Duitsman, Dustin (Autumn) Wilgers, Erin Carter, Jami (Jason) Kreutzer, Melanie (Mike) Marnach, Brandon (Ashlee) Duitsman, Carrie Schreiber, and Cody (Jamie) Duitsman; her great-grandchildren Teahen Duitsman, Harper Duitsman, Kai Katzenmeier, Shay Katzenmeier, Cade Katzenmeier, Eli Duitsman, Emmy Duitman, Noah Wilgers, Hannah Wilgers, Baylee Carter, Jordan Carter, Brody Kreutzer, Reece Kreutzer, Madisyn Marnach, Mike Marnach, Graydon Duitsman, Coast Duitsman, Landon Schreiber, Reid Schreiber, Gabrielle Schreiber, Sophie Schreiber, Lane Duitsman, Kendall Duitsman, Jake Duitsman, Sam Duitsman; and many nieces and nephews.
+Survivors include her children, James (Joyce) Duitsman, Kathy (Russ) Relph, and Brad (Diane) Duitsman; her brother Larry (Myrna) Tewes; her grandchildren Eric (Stacie) Duitsman, Heather (Tony) Katzenmeier, Brett (Whitney) Duitsman, Dustin (Autumn) Wilgers, Erin Carter, Jami (Jason) Kreutzer, Melanie (Mike) Marnach, Brandon (Ashlee) Duitsman, Carrie Schreiber, and Cody (Jamie) Duitsman; her great-grandchildren Teahen Duitsman, Harper Duitsman, Kai Katzenmeier, Shay Katzenmeier, Cade Katzenmeier, Eli Duitsman, Emmy Duitsman, Noah Wilgers, Hannah Wilgers, Baylee Carter, Jordan Carter, Brody Kreutzer, Reece Kreutzer, Adam (Fran) Marnach, Madisyn Marnach, Mike Marnach, Graydon Duitsman, Coast Duitsman, Landon Schreiber, Reid Schreiber, Gabrielle Schreiber, Sophie Schreiber, Lane Duitsman, Kendall Duitsman, Jake Duitsman, Sam Duitsman; and many nieces and nephews.

 Preceding her in death was her husband, Kenneth; her parents; a stillborn sister; her brothers Harvey, Wilbur, and Bob; her in-laws Lois, Helen, June, Bill, Thula Mae, Ervin, and Lola.